-Leading up to the crisis seen in the mid-2000s, a zero down mortgage was a common theme.
+Leading up to the housing crisis seen in the mid-2000s, a zero down mortgage was a common theme.
 In fact, there were lenders that named themselves after that lack of a down payment…

-And over time, Fannie Mae and Freddie Mac introduced a competing product that allowed for loan-to-value ratios (LTVs) as high as 97% (3% down).
+And over time, Fannie Mae and Freddie Mac introduced a competing product that allows for loan-to-value ratios (LTVs) as high as 97% (just 3% down).

 So we’ve kind of come full circle, though we’re not quite at the zero-down stage just yet.